reecss/CV/README.md

 ## I Do Front-end
-I strive to write fast, clean, semantic HTLM5 backed up with CSS3 style enhancements which gracefully fall back to working solutions in older browsers.
-I write modular, structured BEM-style CSS compiled with Sass and Compass and have knowledge of CSS frameworks such as Foundation and Bootstrap.
+I strive to write fast, clean, semantic HTLM5 backed up with responsive CSS3 style enhancements which gracefully fall back to working solutions in older browsers.
+I write modular, structured BEM-style CSS compiled with Sass and Compass, and I have knowledge of CSS frameworks such as Foundation and Bootstrap.

 And what good is a fancy looking website without a little user interaction?
 I'm proficient at creating web components and widgets using low-impact, cross-browser and cross-device compatible JavaScript/jQuery.
+I also have plans for a personal project utilising the Angular javascript framework to create a single page application.

 ### Skills
 - HTML5
-- CSS3 (Sass)
+- CSS3
-- Compass
+- Sass & Compass
+- CSS Frameworks
+	- Foundation
-- Bourbon
+	- Neat
-- Played around with CSS frameworks (Neat, Foundation) and structures (MVCSS)
-- JS/jQuery
+- JavaScript/jQuery
 - AJAX
-- Dabbled with Backbone, Angular
-- Progressive enhancement
+- Responsive
-- Cross/backwards compatibility
+- Compatibility

 ---